ljwharbers/nextflow-gpseq/README.md

 ### Requirements
 To be able to run this pipeline you need nextflow (version 23.04 or higher) and singularity (tested on version 3.8.6) installed.

 The easiest way to install these tools is with conda package manager.
+For example using the following lines (assuming you have conda installed):
+`conda create -n nextflow -c conda-forge -c bioconda nextflow singularity=3.8*`

 ### Running the pipeline
 First clone the pipeline (this will create a folder in your current working directory)